alanwevans/python-simplerestclient/README.md

 investigate that before simply using `auth=()`.

-**Note:** Keep in mind too that depending on the app or server, sending `Authorization` headers could cause poort response times.
+**Note:** Keep in mind too that depending on the app or server, sending `Authorization` headers could cause poor response times.
 Authentication calls to things like LDAP can be expensive, relatively speaking.

 ```python